Business | Litigation | Real Estate | Wills & Estates

 • Payment of the amount that the courts, through development of law in Saskatchewan and Canada, have required as "pay in lieu of notice".
 This amount is often greater than the standards set out by provincial legislation.
 However, the employee in this case has a corresponding legal obligation to mitigate (minimize) their loss by seeking alternate employment.
 If the employee did find alternate employment or should have if a reasonable effort had been made, this can reduce the amount payable.

-Rather than trying to set out the amounts required to be paid under Saskatchewan Legislation, it is simpler to refer you to the website for the Labour Standards Board of Saskatchewan.
-Please follow this link: Sask Labour Standards - Guide.
-For the Canada Labour Standards Board, follow this link: Labour Standards Canada.
 If an employee claims that he or she has been wrongfully dismissed and claims pay in lieu of notice, there is no set guide for the amount payable.
 Some people have suggested that an employee would be entitled to one month's pay for every full year of service.
 However, that is generally overstated in most cases.
 On the other hand, there can be special factors in a few cases that make the notice period much greater that this very rough rule of thumb.
 For example, if the CEO of a very large corporation was dismissed after only one year of service, he or she would likely be entitled to a sum far greater than one month of pay.
 Another example would be where an employer induced an employee to leave a secure long term position elsewhere to begin working with them.
 The court will also consider other factors such as the age and education of the individual and how difficult it might be to find a similar position elsewhere.
 It is best to hire a lawyer to help determine the amount that would be payable in any particular case.

 Avoiding Mistakes

 The employer should also be cautious and seek legal advice before discontinuing the employee's health, disability or life insurance benefits.
 If, for example, they were terminated on the date of dismissal and a claim for the employee arose afterwards, during the reasonable notice or the statutory notice period, the employer might be responsible for the loss.
-If an employee's insurance coverage has been prematurely terminated, the insurance is no longer available and the court would make the employer pay whatever the insurer would have paid if not for the termination of employment.
+If an employee's insurance coverage has been prematurely terminated, the court could make the employer pay whatever the insurer would have paid over the notice period or whatever benefits would have vested with the employee during the notice period, if not for the premature termination of coverage.

-Notice: The information on this website is general in nature only.
+Notice:The information on this website is general in nature only.
 It relates to Saskatchewan, Canada and may not be applicable in your jurisdiction.
 It does not constitute legal advice to you and no solicitor client relationship will be established.
+A conflict check would also be required before our firm can act for someone.
 You should seek specific legal advice regarding your circumstances from a lawyer entitled to practise law in your jurisdiction.